Flint water crisis charges dismissed against ex-Gov. Snyder

 Genesee County Judge F. Kay Behm signed the order Wednesday, a day after the U.S. Senate approved her nomination to become a federal judge in eastern Michigan.

-“The charges against (Snyder) were not properly brought and must be dismissed at this time,” Behm wrote.
+“The charges against (Snyder) were not properly brought and must be dismissed at this time,” Behm wrote, sending the case to a lower court for the final step, weeks after hearing arguments.

+In response, prosecutors in the Democratic-led attorney general’s office said it will add the result to other appeals.

+“Rulings up to this point have been on process alone, not on the merits of the case,” prosecutors said.

+Prosecutors could try to rerun the case with new charges, but any effort might encounter a six-year statute of limitations.

+“That would be one of our many arguments,” Snyder attorney Brian Lennon told The Associated Press.
+“This is a victory and hopefully the end to this politically motivated prosecution.”

-Only one case remains pending in the water scandal, which not only exposed children to toxic lead but was blamed for nine deaths linked to an outbreak of Legionnaires’ disease.
+Only one case remains pending in the water scandal, which not only exposed children to toxic lead but was blamed for deaths linked to an outbreak of Legionnaires’ disease.
 Activists who believe crimes were committed are frustrated that no one has been locked up.

-The Michigan attorney general’s office has desperately tried to keep the cases alive but so far has lost at every turn.
+The attorney general’s office has desperately tried to keep the cases alive but so far has lost at every turn.
 Prosecutors have argued that the indictments could simply be turned into common criminal complaints in district court, but Behm and another judge have rejected that approach.

 Flint’s water became tainted with lead after city managers appointed by Snyder began using the Flint River in 2014 to save money while a new pipeline to Lake Huron was built.
 The water wasn’t treated to reduce its corrosive qualities, causing lead to break off from old pipes and contaminate the system for more than a year.